firefly-oss/lib-plugin-manager/README.md

     participant Client as Client Application
     participant Orch as Payment Orchestrator
     participant Acct as core-banking-accounts
+    participant Ledger as core-banking-ledger
     participant Pay as core-banking-payments
+    participant GL as common-platform-accounting-gl
     participant PM as Plugin Manager
     participant FP as Fraud Plugin
     participant PP as Payment Provider Plugin